-If you are a Tees Valley resident and qualify for the maximum maintenance loan, you could be eligible for this award.
+If you are a Tees Valley resident, you could be eligible for this award.

 James Douglas Hearnshaw studied naval architecture at Constantine Technical College - which later became Teesside University.
 He graduated in 1942 while working for the Furness Shipbuilding Company.